 KM curves show a spike in HCQ mortality days 5-8, corresponding to ~85% of the total excess seen at day 28 (a similar spike is seen in the SOLIDARITY trial).

 Authors note: "we did not observe excess mortality in the first 2 days of treatment ... when early effects of dose-dependent toxicity might be expected", but they are ignoring the very long half-life of HCQ and the dosing regimen - much higher levels of HCQ will be reached later.
 Increased mortality in Borba et al. occurred after 2 days.

-Patients were extremely sick (median 9 days post symptoms, 60% requiring oxygen and an additional 17% requiring ventilation/ECMO), and an unusually high death rate was seen in both arms.
+Patients were extremely sick (median 9 days post symptoms, 60% requiring oxygen and an additional 17% requiring ventilation/ECMO), with an unusually high mortality rate was seen in both arms.
 1,561 HCQ patients, 3,155 SOC.

 A secondary analysis has found several inconsistencies in the data: [francesoir.fr]

 .
 Hypoxia may inhibit HCQ entering cells